mrtran22dev/Chat-Messenger-Web-App/README.md

-# Two-Way-Chat-Messenger
+# Chat-Messenger-Web-App
-Two-Way Chat Messenger Web App utilizing Angular Framework + Firebase (NoSQL) database
+Chat Messenger Web App utilizing Angular Framework + Firebase (NoSQL) database

 SCOPE: This purpose of this project is to build a virtual chatroom with 2 users, utilizing the concepts of Angular 8 Framework and Firebase database.
 This project demonstrates a full-stack application of HTML/CSS/Typescript/Firebase (NoSQL) database via the Angular framework.